 I admire this project from Montana's Pearson Design Group.
 In looking at their web-site, I see that they often use muted soft and grayed colors that contrast with the hard stone and wood surfaces that come with mountain design projects.

 Below, you see just how much wood and stone can be found in many mountain rooms.
 Although these are beautiful, natural materials, they can create dark and "hard" interiors that are only lightened and brightened with the designer's smart use of contrast.
+In this project, contrast is created with the selection of modern furniture, lighting and accessories.
+These set up a level of tension and excitement when placed amidst the natural elements of traditional stone and rustic log and stick trim.

 In the living room, below, the soft caramels and gray-blues are welcoming and comfortable in this room of hard surfaces.
 The plush blue velvet on the armchairs and sofa toss pillows is a particularly appealing fabric.
 The modern shapes of the arm chairs and the luxe aspect of the velvet would be very at home in a sophisticated urban apartment and yet the leather sleeves on the arms of the armchairs take them back home to the mountains.
 Sophistication contrasts with rustic.